-Finally the identity in law between $\widetilde{I}$ and $\int^\infty_{0}\exp\{-\alpha\xi^{\uparrow}_{s}\}\mathrm{d}s,$ follows from the Doney-Tanaka path construction of the process conditioned to stay positive.
+Finally the identity in law between $\widetilde{I}$ and $\int^\infty _{0}\exp\{-\alpha\xi^{\uparrow}_{s}\}\,\dd s$ follows from the Doney--Tanaka path construction of the process conditioned to stay positive.
 Roughly speaking, the latter allows us to construct the process $\xi^{\uparrow}$ by pasting, at the level of the last supremum, the excursions of $\xi$ from its past supremum, reflected and time reversed.
-More precisely, for $t\geq 0,$ let
+More precisely, for $t\geq0$, let

-The process $\{\mathcal{R}_{t}, t\geq 0\},$ under $\pr$ has the same law as $(\xi^{\uparrow},\pr^{\uparrow}).$ See \cite{doney} Section 8.5.1 for a proof of this result.
-Taking account of the Doney-Tanaka construction, we may proceed as in the proof of Lemma~\ref{keylemma} and obtain that
+The process $\{\mathcal{R}_{t}, t\geq0\}$, under $\pr$ has the same law as $(\xi^{\uparrow},\pr^{\uparrow})$.
+See~\cite{doney}, Section~8.5.1, for a proof of this result.
+Taking account of the Doney--Tanaka construction, we may proceed as in the proof of Lemma~\ref{keylemma} and obtain that

 where $\widetilde{\mathsf{G}}$ denotes the left extrema of the excursion intervals of $\xi$ from $\overline{\xi}$.
-We recall that $g_{s}, d_{s},$ remain constant along the excursion intervals, that $d_{s}=L^{-1}_{L_{s}},$ $g_{s}=L^{-1}_{L_{s}-},$ and that $d_{s}=g_{s}$ if and only if $s$ belongs to the interior of the random set of points where $\overline{\xi}-\xi,$ takes the value $0.$ Using these facts we obtain the following identities
+We recall that $g_{s}, d_{s}$, remain constant along the excursion intervals, that $d_{s}=L^{-1}_{L_{s}}$, $g_{s}=L^{-1}_{L_{s}-}$, and that $d_{s}=g_{s}$ if and only if $s$ belongs to the interior of the random set of points where $\overline{\xi}-\xi$, takes the value $0$.
+Using these facts we obtain the following identities:

-To conclude we should justify that Indeed, we have that for every $s>0$ Furthermore, the last term on the right hand side above tends to $0$ as $s$ growths to infinity, $\pr$-a.s. because $Y_{s}$ and $\overline{\xi}_{L^{-1}_{s}}$ have linear growth, which in turn is thanks to the hypothesis $\er(\mathrm{h}_{1})<\infty,$ and the fact $\er(Y_{1})<\infty$ (which was established in Lemma~\ref{keylemma}).
-The identity follows. \end{proof}